mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

 locally; very handy to help you verify that your app will run once deployed.
 You can run your app with this terminal command ``foreman start``.
 Once your app starts, navigate to ``http://localhost:5000/is_up`` to confirm that the app is working.
 The page will display the text "I'm up".
-(You were hoping for something more flashy?)